 My grandmother played an instrumental role in my early childhood upbringing.
 She had practically raised me while my parents were at work.
 As a young child, I was able to speak Korean, but after entering kindergarten, I transitioned into speaking English exclusively at home and at school.
 As a result, I remained monolingual for most of my life.

-While living and studying in Korea, I had a chance to reconnect with my heritage roots and re-learn my mother tongue.
+While living and studying in South Korea, I had a chance to reconnect with my heritage roots and re-learn my mother tongue.
 This came at an especially opportune time.
 Being able to speak Korean again was crucial in order for me to assist my grandparents’ needs while they were living in the hospital.
 Additionally, it gave me a chance to give back to them for all they had sacrificed for me throughout my life.
 My grandmother had fed me every day as a baby; now, I found myself in a situation where I was bringing her food every day and making sure she ate healthy meals.

 Independence and Responsibility